DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 The user can then download the formatted JSON file and visualize with any text editor.
 In addition, the Firefox web browser will automatically open any _.json_ file in an expandible/collapsible format.

-A **supplementary video tutorial** ```hyperlink pending``` is available in th DTM-Tools publication, illustrating the structure and interpretation of the JSON output file, and the use of our pymongo scripts to query individual and cohort results.

 ## Sample MongoDB queries